 Look out for our newsletters in your inbox soon.

-Dresden is home to the largest number of Christmas markets in Germany’s eastern region.
+One of the best places to spend Christmas in Germany, Dresden is home to the largest number of Christmas markets in the country’s eastern region.
 It can also boast the title of being the oldest seasonal event in the entire country, with the Striezel Christmas Market dating all the way back to 1434.
 Located on the Altmarkt Square in the historical city center, it’s surrounded by various themed Christmas Markets that stretch all the way to the main railway station and the Albertplatz.
-In 2015, the market will be open from November 27 through Christmas Eve, and will feature Dresden’s culinary specialty, the traditional Striezel fruit loaf.
-Accompanied by the Stollenmadchen, or “Fruitcake Maiden,” the loaf will wind its way through the medieval streets before making a triumphant entry into the market, where it will be surrounded by more than 230 glittering stalls and a 46-foot-high Christmas pyramid before being chopped up into pieces for market goers.
+Some of the best handcrafted items Germany has to offer can be found here, including pottery from Lusatia, gingerbread from Pulsnitz, blown glass from Lauscha, wooden crafts from the Ore Mountains and much more.

 Winter Wonders is a festival that stretches throughout the city center and features a Ferris wheel illuminated with 18,000 lights, a 200-foot-long ice rink, nostalgic roundabouts for the little ones, concerts and marching bands, over 240 vendors and more.
 Each of the market stalls is a little wooden-roofed hut that sells mainly arts and crafts or food and drink, all with a pan-European flavor.
 By the time you reach place Ste-Catherine and the quays beyond, you’ll be nice and warmed up, and in the heart of the festivities.

 Belfast, Northern Ireland

-The Hungarian capital not only offers plenty of charm with an abundance of cultural influences that have affected the city throughout its long history, but visitors will discover 100 wooden pavilions in St. Stephen’s Square and Vorosmarty that are loaded with piles of sweet Hungarian pastries as well as handmade chocolates and honey cakes, traditional fur hats and gloves, “good luck” garden pixies and pressed-flower jewelry.
+The Hungarian capital not only offers plenty of charm with an abundance of cultural influences that have affected the city throughout its long history, but visitors will discover wooden pavilions in St. Stephen’s Square and Vorosmarty that are loaded with piles of sweet Hungarian pastries as well as handmade chocolates and honey cakes, traditional fur hats and gloves, “good luck” garden pixies and pressed-flower jewelry.
 If you’d like to take a customized iron candelabra home, you can commission one made right on the spot.
 In addition to those delectable pastries, you can dine on toki pompos, a Hungarian-style pizza with cream, bacon and onion, and sip Hungarian sparkling wine.

-Medieval Bruges is stunning all year round, but it truly comes alive in winter, with its center transformed into a Christmas parade which partially slides onto its large ice rink.
+Medieval Bruges is stunning all year round, but it truly comes alive in winter, with its center transformed into a Christmas parade that partially slides onto its large ice rink.
 The festive holiday season also features the Bruges Christmas Market, known as one of the most vibrant and picturesque in Belgium.
 Its main stalls are found in Market Square, overlooked by the 13th-century belfry, and in Simon Stevinplein.
 Here you can buy the country’s famous Belgian chocolates, wooden toys, leather goods, handmade jewelry, hats and scarves.
 Be sure to try a chocolate Sinterklass (Saint Nicholas) figure, honey waffle biscuits and one of the local brews.

 The Christmas Market in the beautiful Arctic Circle city of Trondheim takes place at the market square in December every year.
 You’ll find traditional Sami avvos (teepee-style tents), clusters of wooden chalets, wool sweaters, hand-woven scarves, ceramic wine goblets and all sorts of handicrafts and holiday fare.
 There are also Christmas trees, a theater, an outdoor auction and a tent where folk tales are told.
 Horse-and-sleigh rides add to its charms.
 Just a few of the culinary delights include waffles with sour cream and blueberries and mooseburgers.
 To warm up, sip mulled wine around an open fire in the café.

-Thought it’s often overlooked, Lithuania’s capital city really goes all out for the holidays, holding one of the most lavish Christmas Markets in Europe.
+Though it’s often overlooked, Lithuania’s capital city really goes all out for the holidays, holding one of the most lavish Christmas Markets in Europe.
 It transforms the Vilnius Television tower into a 550-foot-high Christmas tree complete with thousands of sparkling lights, while markets can be found in City Hall Square, old Cathedral Square and Bernardinai Gardens.
 Stalls sell cakes and pastries, including ragoulis and poppy-seed cakes as well as traditional Lithuanian handcrafted goods.
 Carousels and games can be found in Bernardinai Gardens, while the City Hall Square market features its International Christmas Charity Fair, where sweets and souvenirs made by wives of foreign diplomats and ambassadors are sold.
 If winter’s chill gets to you, buy a pair of gloves and a new warm hat – and, don’t forget the mulled wine.

-The Emerald Isle’s longest running Christmas market can be found in Galway.
+The Emerald Isle’s longest-running Christmas market can be found in Galway.
 The Galway Continental Christmas Market features traders from Ireland and across Europe, selling a host of festive fare, crafts, Christmas gifts and more.
-Market-goers can also enjoy a wealth of live entertainment while staying warm with hot chocolate or its new Winter Warmer Whiskey – a hot whiskey that’s perfect for fighting of winter’s chill.
+Market-goers can also enjoy a wealth of live entertainment while staying warm with hot chocolate or its new Winter Warmer Whiskey – a hot whiskey that’s perfect for fighting off winter’s chill.
 There are free Santa hats and candy canes, while kids have the opportunity to meet Santa and attend fun workshops too.